 If you choose to dry age a standing rib roast, you accept the risk of ruining an expensive cut of meat, or that you won't like the resulting flavor.
 Some people who are not familiar with the taste of dry aged beef describe it as "gamy" or "musty".
 Others call it "buttery" or "rich".
 In the end, it's all a matter of personal preference.

 In any event, you'll need to start with a high-quality standing rib roast.
-You'll find a short primer on rib roasts at the beginning of the Prime Rib - Herb Crusted and Standing Rib Roast - Montreal Steak Rub articles.
+You'll find info on how to choose a good one in the Standing Rib Roast Selection & Preparation article.

 Here are some pictures I took when I prepared this roast on December 6, 2003.